 There is no best practice for scheduling the time and date of service.
 The timeframe is subject to the availability of loved ones, the church, or venue.
 Your funeral director will assist you in scheduling the service.

-Leading up to the date of the service, the funeral director will work with you and any additional loved ones to plan out what you want prepared for the service.Guidelines for Writing the Memorial
+Leading up to the service, your funeral director will work with you and your loved ones to discuss and implement your wishes.

 - Funeral video

 - Transportation before, during, and after the service

 - Who will perform certain tasks, such as reading scripture, giving the funeral sermon, presenting the eulogy, and being pallbearers